andrew-weisman/candle_wrappers/docs_for_candle_team.md

 /
 ```

+Note there are no commas at the end of each line in the example above.

 ## Code organization

 A description of what every file does in the [wrappers repository](https://github.com/andrew-weisman/candle_wrappers), which is cloned to `$CANDLE/wrappers`, can be found [here](./repository_organization.md).
 Some particular notes: